-“I will not point out the Messenger here, for the time is not yet ripe, but soon all will be revealed.
+“I will not point out The Elected here, for the time is not yet ripe, but soon all will be revealed.

-I came here to deliver a message to the Messenger and it is this:
+I came here to deliver a message to The Elected and it is this:

 In your sleep have the things that must come to pass been revealed, and you must not be afraid.